 When Lemieux writes that "sex positivity" of the past was previously written off as objectification, she's right.
-Feminist of the first and second waves correctly identified male objectification of women as deeply linked to the male violence they were fighting.
-This viewpoint may seem old-fashioned, now, but radical feminists of today are still fighting to end sexual objectification.
+Feminists of the first and second waves correctly identified male objectification of women as deeply linked to the male violence they were fighting.
+This viewpoint may seem old-fashioned now, but radical feminists of today are still fighting to end sexual objectification.
 Liberal feminists, on the other hand, are doubling-down on it.

 To justify Playboy's sordid past, Lemieux attempts to re-write history, painting Playboy models as progressive visionaries who paved the way for women's liberation.
 She argues that because the women appeared to enjoy their objectification and made money from it, that there is hardly any cultural critique to be made:

 "Can you really take issue with pretty pictures of happy girls having fun?
 Is it really objectification if the object in question appears so deeply satisfied?
 Even objectification must be viewed, well, objectively.
 Yes, many men have enjoyed reducing us women to sexual fantasies or subjecting us to brief, lusty glares, but those men can’t parlay fantasies and glares into fame and fortune, can they?"